 1. Benefits of Chapter 7 Bankruptcy

 One of the questions that we always want to know is how a bankruptcy in Georgia is going to help our clients.
-In a Chapter 7 situation, a Chapter 7 liquidates or eliminates all unsecured debt such as credit cards, such as personal bills, such as medical bills, delinquent rent, things like that.
+In a Chapter 7 situation, a Chapter 7 liquidates or eliminates all unsecured debt such as credit cards, such as personal bills, medical bills, delinquent rent, things like that.
 Now, if you’re going to keep your car, or keep your house, or keep your apartment, of course, you have to keep the current payments made.
-It doesn’t discharge any debts that are current after the filing of a bankruptcy.

 2. Chapter 7 Bankruptcy Eligibility

 We often get asked who is eligible or not eligible to file a Chapter 7 bankruptcy in Georgia.
 With the change in the law in 2005, eligibility for Chapter 7 bankruptcies shifted somewhat.
-You can not file a Chapter 7 bankruptcy in Georgia now, for example, if you filed a Chapter 7 within eight years.
+You can not obtain a Chapter 7 bankruptcy, for example, if you filed a previous Chapter 7 within eight years.

 If you file a Chapter 13, you can’t file a Chapter 7 for six years after the filing of the Chapter 13 bankruptcy.
 If you filed a Chapter 7 bankruptcy or file any sort of bankruptcy and there was what they call a motion of the estate file, which is a proceeding to ask the court to – for the creditor to have possession of collateral.
 If you dismiss your bankruptcy, then you cannot file for another 180 days.
 Those are the two big issues regarding eligibility for filing Chapter 7 bankruptcy.

 One other issue that you have to always be concerned with is what they call the means test.
-Georgia, as well as every other state, have certain criteria which allow people and size of families in set income limits and who cannot file a Chapter 7 bankruptcy.
+Georgia, as well as every other state, certain criteria are set which allow people and size of families in income ranged to file a Chapter 7 bankruptcy.
 If you’re single, the limit is set at one figure.
 If you’re a family of five, then your figure is at a different number.
 You have to run through a computerized program on means testing to determine whether or not you are eligible for filing the Chapter 7.

 3. After filing a Chapter 7 Bankruptcy

-One of the questions our clients typically ask us is what happens after you file a Chapter 7 in Georgia.
+One of the questions our clients typically ask us is what happens after you file a Chapter 7.
 A Chapter 7 bankruptcy is a fairly quick procedure.
 Once you file, you have a meeting of creditors within 30 days after the filing.
-Then assuming nothing goes wrong in your case, such as dischargeability issues, or unlisted assets or creditors, you should receive a discharge within three to four months after you file for bankruptcy.
-If you have any questions, please give our office a call.
+Then assuming nothing goes wrong in your case, such as discharge issues, or unlisted assets or creditors, you should receive a discharge within three to four months after you file for bankruptcy.